-The breaker panel protects all 110-volt components in the motor home from either an overload on the circuit or a short in the wiring or a component.
-When an overload or short develops, a breaker will stop the flow of electricity preventing any damage to the system.
+The breaker panel protects all 110-volt components in the motor home from either an overload on the circuit or a short in the wiring or component itself.
+When an overload or short develops, the breaker will open preventing any further flow of electricity and, therefore, damage to the system.

-Shut off the affected appliance or equipment to allow a brief cooling period.
+Shut off the equipment (example: roof air conditioner) and allow a brief cooling period.
 Then reset the breaker by moving the switch to "Off" and back to "On".
-If the breaker continually trips and no overload is evident, have the system checked for a short in the wiring or the appliances.
+If the breaker is continually tripped and no overload is evident, have the system checked for a short in the wiring or the appliances.